 Incoming high school students are required to have a minimum cumulative unweighted GPA of 3.1 or higher before applying to the program.
-Continuing ECC students must have a cumulative transferable GPA of 3.1 or higher and nine transferable units completed at ECC before applying to the program.
+Current ECC students must have a cumulative transferable GPA of 3.1 or higher and nine transferrable units completed at ECC before applying to the program.
 Current ECC students must have at least two semesters left before transferring.

-You are allowed to apply ONE honors course from another college for ECC HTP credit.
+You are allowed to apply ONE honors course from another college for El Camino College HTP credit.

-To schedule a counseling appointment with an HTP counselor, please call 323-508-3187 on the days and times listed.
+To schedule a counseling appointment with an HTP counselor, please call 310-660-3815.
+We schedule counseling appointments every Monday starting at 9:00am.

 You will be suspended from the Honors Transfer Program for the following reasons:

-High school seniors are eligible to apply to our program.
+High school seniors are eligible to apply to the Honors Transfer Program.